 The industry platform DOK.forum @home offers case studies, workshops, panels and a marketplace that brings together filmmakers and decision-makers from German-speaking countries – live and online.

-The festival programme and advance ticket sales will be available on our homepage at the end of April 2021.
+The film programme and advance ticket sales is available on our homepage from now.

 Statements on DOK.fest München 2021 @home

 Festival director Daniel Sponsel: "We are aware of our multiple responsibilities: On the one hand, we definitely want to return to the cinemas.
 The team has prepared a dual edition with great commitment and effort.
 On the other hand, the situation has deteriorated again and we have a social obligation.
 We are in lockdown until mid-April, there are travel restrictions and the further forecasts do not make us optimistic.
 Even if it should be possible to hold cultural events at the beginning of May, it is no longer possible to organise a festival that meets the high expectations, given the necessary lead time, the logistical challenges and the costs.
 We are therefore presenting our programme online on the digital screen: great films, numerous interesting film talks and a supporting programme worth seeing."

 Judith Gerlach, Bavarian State Minister for Digital Affairs: "Last year, DOK.fest München took on a pioneering role: The festival proved that great content also attracts interest online and was thus able to tap into large new audience groups.
 As difficult as the current situation is: DOK.fest München is in the best position to present its programme on the digital screen.
 That is why we are happy to support the online version this year with over 350,000 euros.
 We are happy to have such a modern, forward-looking and large film festival in Bavaria.
 It will be even nicer when we can hopefully watch exciting films together in the cinema again at the next edition."